MA in English/Literature

 - seven additional topics courses

-Students normally take no more than three appropriate courses in other departments and no more than three courses from the same faculty member.
+Students normally take no more than two appropriate courses in other departments and no more than three courses from the same faculty member.
 Students who wish to take independent study courses must seek the consent of a faculty member who is willing to direct the independent study.
 Students are limited to two independent study courses as part of their program.

 Students who wish to apply for doctoral programs are advised to plan a curriculum that emphasizes the development of a broad knowledge of English and American literature, although some specialization in a single field may be appropriate.
 The student must maintain at least a 3.0 average to remain in the program: more than one C grade normally requires dismissal.
 A student not in residence must register each semester to remain in good standing.

-MA in English / Creative Writing
+MA in English/Creative Writing

 In addition to meeting the requirements for admission to the English Department's Master of Arts program (i.e., GRE general test scores, transcripts, recommendations and a critical writing sample), students wishing to enroll in this program must also submit a substantial portfolio of their work in fiction or poetry (not more than 50 pages of fiction or 25 pages of verse), along with a critical writing sample of 10-20 pages.
 On completion of the following requirements, students in this program receive the MA in English/creative writing: